jjfattz/rpn-calculator/README.md

 This is a CLI Reverse Polish Notation (RPN) calculator written in TypeScript.
 RPN is a mathematical notation in which operators follow their operands.
 Instead of `5 + 4` RPN would be represented as `5 4 +`.
 RPN really shines when processing large equations.

 This app is written in TypeScript running on NodeJS.
 Unit tests are handled with the Jest framework.
-Architecturally, the code is written in resusable OOP classes so it can be used in other contexts aside from a CLI implementation.
+The application is structured with resusable OOP classes so it can be used in other contexts aside from a CLI implementation.

+## See it in action

+You can [check it out here](https://google.com) in a simulated web based CLI environment.

 ## Tradeoffs and Improvements

 Only the four basic operations are included in this calculator (+, -, *, /).
-If I were to spend more time on this I would implement more operators.
+If I were to spend more time on this I would implement more operators and more comprehensive test coverage.

 ## Setup & build Instructions